SegersIan/architecture-handbook/topics/architecture-decisions.md

-Describes the **rules** for how a system should be constructed.
-These form the **constraints of the system** and **informs the developers on what they can and cannot do**.
+# Architecture Decisions

-Exceptions to these rules can happen, such a exception is also called a *variance*.
-Based on the size of an organization, an Architecture Decision Board (ADB) or an individual architect can grant such exceptions.
-This is very common, as there are always exceptions to the rule.
-An exception is usually only for a given part of the system.
-It does not hurt to measure the amount of exceptions that are granted.
+Architecture decisions describe the **rules** for how a system should be constructed.
+These rules form the **constraints of the system** and **informs the developers on what they can and cannot do**.

-Example: The presentation layer is not allowed to call the database layer directly.
+Making architecture decisions involves gathering enough relevant information, justifying the decision, documenting the decision, and effectively communicating that decision to the right stakeholder.

-These **Architectural decisions are about:**:
+Architectural decisions are about:
 * **Making the right trade-offs** for your system.
 There is no perfect architecture, so we need to be explicit and conscious about which trade-offs we make.
 It's about **Fit For Purpose**.
     * Note that the [Software Architecture: The Hard Parts](https://architecturethehardparts.com/) books uses the following subtitle:
         > Modern Trade-Off analyses for Distributed Architectures.